 CHORD SCREEN UPPER SECTION - At the top of the chord screen is a visual representation of the entire MIDI note range (0-127).
-The unshaded area shows the MIDI notes that can currently be played using the physical keyboard, within the current OCT setting.
-Changing the OCT setting will update the available keys.
+Changing the Octave shift setting on your keyboard (if available) will update the available keys.
 If no chord has been created, the upper section of the screen will look like this: